davecollett/osgvGNSSDataSubmit/README.md

 # osgvGNSSDataSubmit
-Plugin to submit OSGV GNSS data for Bernese Processing
+Application to process and submit OSGV GNSS data for Bernese Processing